bkonicek/pc-part-checker/README.md

 I created this when I was planning to build a new PC.
 A local reseller kept a Google Sheet with his inventory and I wanted to monitor it for any price changes.

+This is a work in progress and is definitely not going to be pretty code.
+If you see anything especially egregious feel free to let me know.

 ## Usage
 Set the following environment variables:
 - `SPREADSHEET_ID` - ID of the spreadsheet to pull from